Optimal and robust error filtration for quantum information processing: Comparison with Superposed Quantum Error Mitigation (SQEM)

 \section{Comparison with Superposed Quantum Error Mitigation (SQEM)}

-We now compare our proposed optimized error filtration protocol to the recently introduced Superposed Quantum Error Mitigation (SQEM) scheme~\cite{PhysRevLett.131.230601}.
+In this Section we compare our proposed optimized error filtration protocol to the recently introduced Superposed Quantum Error Mitigation (SQEM)~\cite{PhysRevLett.131.230601}.
 In Fig.~\ref{fig:F_COMP}, we compare the entanglement fidelity $\mathcal{F}_n$ versus the dephasing noise parameter $q_\varphi$ for three scenarios.
-The baseline case ($n=0$) represents the circuit without any error mitigation (“no scheme”).
+The baseline case ($n=0$) represents the circuit without any error mitigation.
 The second scenario employs our error filtration protocol using a single ancilla ($n=1$), while the third implements the SQEM protocol with one ancilla.
 In the figure, red markers denote SQEM results and orange markers represent our single-ancilla protocol.
 Notably, our approach consistently yields higher fidelity across the full noise range, surpassing SQEM at every tested value of $q_\varphi$.

 These findings demonstrate that, under equivalent dephasing conditions, our error filtration scheme offers more robust protection of quantum information than SQEM.
-Overall, incorporating a single ancillary qubit as proposed significantly enhances fidelity—a critical advantage for near-term quantum devices, where hardware imperfections are unavoidable and robust error reduction is essential for scalable quantum computation.
+Overall, incorporating a single ancillary qubit as proposed significantly enhances fidelity.